roahmlab/splanning/index.markdown

 \end{align}
 $$

-The paper, coming soon, details the derivation of the bound on the probability of collision.
+The paper details the derivation of the bound on the probability of collision.

 Our key contributions are:
 1. A derivation of a bound on the probability that a 3D body collides with a scene represented by a radiance field, starting directly from the rendering equation;